swiftlang/swift-evolution/proposals/nnnn-actors.md

 The notion of reentrancy allows the actor runtime to claim the complete elimination of deadlocks, offers opportunity for scheduling optimization techniques where a "high priority task" _must_ be executed as soon as possible, however at the cost of _interleaving_ with any other actor-isolated function's execution any other asynchronous function declared on this actor.
 This imposes a large mental burden on developers, as every single actor function currently has to be implemented keeping reentrancy in mind, which effectively fails on delivering the promise of pain-free concurrency for the majority of use-cases.

 Currently, this proposal takes the aggressive approach of assuming _all_ actors are reentrant and not providing ways to opt out of this behavior.
 This section aims to highlight issues, benefits and tradeoffs with this approach as well as non-reentrancy in general.
-The goal of discussing these reentrancy issues, is to arrive at a design that is developer friendly, non-surprising, and delivers more completely on Swift's promise of _safe_ and _sane_ concurrency by default thanks to the use of actors.
+The goal of discussing these reentrancy issues, is to arrive at a design that is developer friendly, non-surprising, and delivers more completely on Swift's promise of _safe_ and _pain-free_ concurrency by default thanks to the use of actors.

 #### Reentrant actors: "Interleaving" execution

 Reentrancy means that execution of asynchronous actor-isolated functions may "interleave" at suspension points, leading to increased complexity in programming with such actors, as every suspension point must be carefully inspected if the code _after_ it depends on some invariants that could have changed before it suspended.

 Interleaving executions still respect the actor's "single-threaded illusion"–i.e. no two functions will ever execute *concurrently* on any given actor–however they may _interleave_ at suspension points.
-In broad terms this means that reentrant actors are _thread-safe_ but are automatically protecting from the "high level" kinds of races that may still occur, potentially invalidating invariants upon which an executing asynchronous function may be relying on.
+In broad terms this means that reentrant actors are _thread-safe_ but are not automatically protecting from the "high level" kinds of races that may still occur, potentially invalidating invariants upon which an executing asynchronous function may be relying on.

 > Empirically: we know that both an non-reentrant and reentrant awaiting and actors are useful, however both semantics must be available to developers in order to use actors as a means of isolating state from "concurrent" (in the meaning of interleaved) modification.